Wandalen/wTools/module/core/strs_tools/task/task_plan.md

     *   Step 1: Create a new test file: `module/core/strs_tools/tests/inc/split_test/quoting_and_unescaping_tests.rs`.
     *   Step 2: Use `read_file` to load `module/core/strs_tools/tests/inc/split_test/mod.rs`.
     *   Step 3: Use `insert_content` to add `pub mod quoting_and_unescaping_tests;` to `module/core/strs_tools/tests/inc/split_test/mod.rs`.
-    *   Step 4: In the new test file (`quoting_and_unescaping_tests.rs`), add a test case that is an exact copy of the MRE from the task description.
+    *   Step 4: In the new test file, add a test case that is an exact copy of the MRE from the task description.
 Assert that the output for the quoted part is a single `Split` item with the correctly unescaped string.
     *   Step 5: Add more test cases covering:
         *   Strings with no quotes.
         *   Strings with empty quoted sections (`""`).